xxsmario/object-detection-yolo-cpu/README.md

 # object-detection-yolo-cpu
 An open-source project for implementing YOLO based Object Detection on Images that is optimized for CPU usage.
-This repos
+This repository